 - Try to meet several women from each chapter, not just one or two.
 Getting to know a broader range of women can give you a better sense of whether or not you feel at home in each chapter.

 - Ask about finances.
 Do not be afraid to question the financial obligation of joining a sorority.
 Feel free to ask your Pi Chi, as well as sisters in each chapter.

 - Ask about housing.
 Living on the floor is a huge part of joining a sorority, so be sure to ask each chapter what their expectations are.

 - Stick with it.
-At times Recruitment may seem stressful, but have fun with it!
-This is an opportunity to literally meet hundreds of great women in a short amount of time.
-Enjoy Recruitment and by the end of the two weeks, the reward of a new sisterhood will definitely be worth it!
+At times recruitment may seem stressful, but have fun with it!
+This is an opportunity to meet hundreds of great women in a short amount of time.
+Enjoy recruitment and by the end of the two weeks the reward of a new sisterhood will make it all worth it!